emagiz/emdocs/mds/howto/userguide-eventstreaming.md

 - Retention Hours
 - Retention Bytes

-These two settings mainly determine the amount of GB in storage is necessary on the eMagiz Managed Kafka cluster to run all topics.
+These two settings mainly determine the amount of GB in storage is necessary on the eMagiz Event Streaming cluster to run all topics.
 As you can imagine the longer you retain data and the more data you retain the higher the costs will be.
 You have the option to change these properties by right clicking on the integration to show the context menu so you can select the topic properties option.